You Are On Leave When You Receive An Urgent

 3. Implement a “No‑Email” Window.

 Encourage leaders to set an automatic “out‑of‑office” that also disables email notifications on mobile devices for the duration of their leave.
-When senior staff model this behavior, junior members feel safer doing the same Most people skip this — try not to.
+When senior staff model this behavior, junior members feel safer doing the same Simple, but easy to overlook.
 Surprisingly effective..

 When the organization’s DNA respects downtime, the frequency of emergency interruptions drops dramatically, and the overall morale climbs.